-Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree, that it has complied with and will comply with all the requirements of the Prospectus Regulation, Act No. 256/2004 Coll. on Conducting Business in the Capital Market, as amended (the "Capital Market Act") and Act No. 190/2004 Coll. on Bonds, as amended (the "Bonds Act") and has not taken, and will not take, any action which would result in the Notes being deemed to have been issued in the Czech Republic, the issue of the Notes being classed as "accepting of deposits from the public" by the Issuer in the Czech Republic under Section 2(2) of Act of Czech Republic No.21/1992 Coll. on Banks, as amended (the "Banking Act") or requiring a permit, registration, filing or notification to the Czech National Bank or other authorities in the Czech Republic in respect of the Notes in accordance with the Prospectus Regulation, the Capital Market Act, the Bonds Act and the Banking Act or the practice of the Czech National Bank.
+Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree that no action has been taken or will be taken which would result in the Notes being deemed to have been issued in the Czech Republic or pursuant to Czech law, the issue of the Notes being classed as "accepting of deposits from the public" by the Issuer in the Czech Republic under Section 2(2) of Act No. 21/1992 Coll., on Banks, as amended (the "Banks Act"), or requiring a permit, registration, filing or notification to the Czech National Bank or other authorities in the Czech Republic in respect of the Notes in accordance with the Prospectus Regulation, the Capital Market Act, the Banks Act or practice of the Czech National Bank, except, if applicable, for due and timely completion of the notification procedure in respect of the Base Prospectus (including the Final Terms) for the purposes of any public offering of the Notes in the Czech Republic in accordance with all applicable provisions of the Prospectus Regulation.